Zherdi/Python-Project-_Zherdi-Dangaj/README.md

 My IDE was VS.

+The file that you should run is located in the spiders folder, it is called main_part.py.
+All other files are there for settings.

 								**Important**

 Your terminal directory should be the same as the location of both python files (main_part.py and spider_scrapy_for_movies.py).